OlinREVO/CAN_101/Tut_3/README.md

 VALUE = 1 << PE2
 ```

 Sweet!
 Our code is getting more readable.
 I was trying to think of a clever way of describing what `_BV()` does, but I couldn’t think of any. `_BV()` is just a macro that does the bit shifting, literally.
+It stands for Bit Value, or the Bit Value of PE1 (or some other pin) in relation to that register.

 ```
 #define _BV( bit )   (1 << bit)